Skip to main content

 Keep System separate

-Core tSM baseline configuration should remain clearly separated from installation-owned and business-owned configuration.
+Core tSM baseline configuration should remain clearly separated from project-owned and business-owned configuration.

 Prefer dependencies over content mixing